Georges1998/Shopify-UXIntern-Summer2021/README.md

 ### <a name='Installing'></a> Instructions

-1. First, clone this repo using Git
+1. First, clone this repo using Git.

 ```bash
 git clone https://github.com/Georges1998/Shopify-UXIntern-Summer2021.git
 ```

-2. Navigate to the project root folder and use this **npm** command to install the dependencies
+2. Navigate to the project root folder and use this **npm** command to install the dependencies.

 ```bash
 npm install